Click any of the questions below to jump down to their answers, or drop me a line.

 Your actual commitment depends on the private coaching package you purchase.
 There’s never pressure or obligation to continue.

-Why does Kathryn only coach by phone, and how effective is it?
+Why does Kathryn primarily coach by phone, and how effective is it?

 Although video conferencing is certainly an option with Kathryn, she prefers to coach by phone for four reasons: